Digging through my scrap wood collection, I came across some pieces of pegboard from our previous home that I had forgotten about.

 So first I started with the tabletop.

-Building the Tabletop
+Building the Workbench Tabletop

-I opted to use several planks of 2 x 8 and 2 x 4 wood for the top, much like a picnic table.
+For the DIY floating workbench tabletop, I opted to use several planks of 2 x 8 and 2 x 4 wood for the top, much like a picnic table.
 I liked the look because it blended in well with my existing garage shelves (including a sliding shelf behemoth I made a few months ago).

 To assemble them together, I used a number of techniques.